Json-To-String/JPAstro/README.md

 	* Currently trying to find if there are [flags](https://live-sdss4org-dr16.pantheonsite.io/algorithms/flags_detail/) that appear for stars and not galaxies but this is proving difficult
  	* One attempt was to look at the Spectroscopic redshift (z) of the object to discriminate between stars and galaxies' flags but their flags seem mixed
 * Ignoring the presence of galaxies classified as stars, adding new data based off of Spectroscopic Redshift to the training set helped bolster model performance against independent new data.
-	* We're currently in the process of confirming this, but it's promising
+* Confirmed that adding these new objects did in fact yield good results with an independent testset, searching 90 arcmins radially outward from the center of the Perseus Cluster, and subtracting out common objects with training data.